Outis09/climate-data-pipeline/README.md

 - Large historical backfills may intentionally take several days because API quotas are respected.
 - Air-quality historical coverage is not equivalent to long-term climate coverage.
 - The project is currently designed around a configurable subset of the most populated cities rather than unrestricted global-scale ingestion.
+- The free version of the `SimpliMaps` cities data used may not contain all cities for a selected country.
+However, if auser desires, they can purchase the premium version and plug it into the project, instead of the free version.
 - External API schema, availability, and licensing changes can affect extraction.
 - Local Docker resources can constrain highly concurrent transformations or database loads.
 - Great Expectations range checks identify potentially suspicious values but do not establish scientific validity.

 ## Acknowledgements

+These are API sources, books, and blogs with code samples that were used in this project.

 - [Open-Meteo API](https://open-meteo.com/en/docs/climate-api)
 - [NASA POWER API](https://power.larc.nasa.gov/docs/services/api/)
 - [Data Pipelines with Apache Airflow](https://www.astronomer.io/ebooks/data-pipelines-with-apache-airflow/)